 Tip #4: Give appropriate spacing between pairs of nest boxes.

-If you plan setting up multiple pairs of bluebird houses, then you need to provide adequate space in between each set.
+If you plan to set up multiple pairs of bluebird houses, then you need to provide adequate space in between each set.

 Bluebirds are territorial, and each male has about 2-3 acres in his specific territory.
 To avoid confrontation and fights between bluebirds, space each pair of bluebird houses at least 100 feet away from each other.

-Tip #5: Place your bluebird house in appropriate habitat.
+Tip #5: Place your bluebird house in the appropriate habitat.